Maurer-Cartan moduli and theorems of Riemann-Hilbert type: Introduction

 Section \ref{twisted} introduces twisted modules, and gives a comparison with Block's cohesive modules \cite{Block10}.
 In Section \ref{smooth} we study smooth homotopies of topological algebras and their MC elements, and prove an appropriate analogue of the Schlessinger-Stasheff theorem, its categorified version and show that homotopic maps of manifolds give rise to isomorphic functors between the corresponding categories of twisted modules over their de Rham algebras.
 In Section \ref{strong} we introduce the notions of a strong homotopy of dg algebra morphisms and of a strong homotopy equivalence.
 A comparison is given with various weaker notions, of which the notion of \emph{derivation homotopy} has been previously known, particularly in the context of rational homotopy theory.
 We obtain a suitable version of the Schlessinger-Stasheff theorem that implies that strongly homotopy equivalent dg algebras have quasi-equivalent dg categories of twisted modules and obtain a similar result for pseudo-compact dg algebras.
 In Section \ref{simplicial} we apply our results to normalized cochain algebras of simplicial sets and show that weakly equivalent Kan simplicial sets give rise to quasi-equivalent categories of twisted modules.

-In Section \ref{sheaves} we consider dg sheaves on a locally ringed space and, using our Schlessinger-Stasheff theorems, show that, under suitable assumptions, the homotopy category of perfect (i.e.\ finitely generated up to homotopy retractions) twisted modules over the dg algebra of global sections is equivalent to the derived category of perfect dg sheaves.
-This is applied in Section \ref{applications} to produce versions of the higher Riemann-Hilbert correspondence for smooth, possibly non-compact, manifolds and finite-dimensional simplicial complexes, thus generalizing the results of \cite{Block09}.
-We also consider the case of the Dolbeault algebra and coherent sheaves on a complex manifold, slightly strengthening the result of \cite{Block10}.
+In Section \ref{sheaves} we consider complexes of sheaves on a locally ringed space and, using our Schlessinger-Stasheff theorems, show that, under suitable assumptions, the homotopy category of perfect (i.e.\ finitely generated up to homotopy retractions) twisted modules over the dg algebra of global sections is equivalent to the derived category of perfect complexes.
+This is applied in Section \ref{applications} to produce versions of the higher Riemann-Hilbert correspondence for smooth, possibly non-compact, manifolds and finite-dimensional simplicial complexes, thus generalizing the results of Block and Smith \cite{Block09}.
+We also consider the case of the Dolbeault algebra and coherent sheaves on a complex manifold, slightly strengthening the result of Block \cite{Block10}.
 Finally, we treat the most interesting case, that of the singular cochain algebra on a topological space and the corresponding higher Riemann-Hilbert correspondence.
 The latter is obtained under very general assumptions, i.e.\ we consider any locally contractible topological space and its dg category of possibly infinitely generated and unbounded clc sheaves over any ring of finite homological dimension.

 The paper contains an appendix where relevant facts from the theory of nuclear spaces are collected.